 What does this mean?
 Prior to this year, city council has only reviewed new developments downtown, including hotels, if they are above a certain size or height.
 New ordinances to approved in February lowered the threshold for review to any hotel over 20 rooms.
 Rich supports this action.
 To be clear, denying hotel applicants at city council won't create more affordable housing or stop the rush of gentrification in Asheville.
 That said, it's the clear wish of thousands of Asheville voters that hotels receive greater scrutiny.
 The city doesn't need more low-wage jobs or infrastructure-intensive uses that offer little to locals, not without clear local benefits in return.
 The nearly-a-dozen recent downtown hotels in Asheville have been allowed to start construction with serious deficiencies in parking and other design considerations.
 The hotel market, which produces nearly $20 million a year in room taxes for its own use, unaccountable to citizens, is arguably getting full and shouldering out other land uses.
 For all these reasons, among others, this move is an imperfect-but-necessary first step to tackling a persistent community concern.

-2. Yes, Rich would allow some short-term rentals, regulated and capped.
+2. Yes, Rich would allow some vacation rentals, regulated and capped.

 What does this mean?
-The arguments on both sides of the "Airbnb" short-term rental debate are valid: Left unchecked, STR does have the potential to drive up home prices and leave threatened neighborhoods hollowed-out, mini-versions of vacation towns like Myrtle Beach and Hilton Head with few local residents and no racial or economic diversity.
-We can also admit that renting short-term is an economic necessity for some and that Asheville has a long tradition of "boarding houses" and live-and-let-live attitude.
+The arguments on both sides of the "Airbnb" rental debate are valid: Left unchecked, vacation rentals do have the potential to drive up home prices and leave threatened neighborhoods hollowed-out, mini-versions of vacation towns like Myrtle Beach and Hilton Head with few local residents and no racial or economic diversity.
+We can also admit that renting to tourists is an economic necessity for some and that Asheville has a long tradition of "boarding houses" and live-and-let-live attitude.
 A reasonable compromise by reasonable people can happen, but it is not the current city policy, which pairs draconian bans and fines with an unlimited number of so-called "homestay"-type rentals and unregulated downtown and River Arts STRs.
 The compromise should come from caring and committed people on both sides, something like the Option 2 presented to council in 2016.
-Rich's preference will be for Conditional Use Permits approved by Planning and Zoning Commission for any whole-house or accessory dwelling listed for vacation rental, that takes into account each applicant's particular circumstances (parking, neighborhood attitudes, number of other STRs on the block) with a hard cap at 3% of the housing in any defined neighborhood, maximum one unit per landlord, and preference for locally-based landlords over out-of-area speculative investors.
+Rich's preference will be for Conditional Use Permits approved by Planning and Zoning Commission for vacation rentals, that takes into account each applicant's particular circumstances (parking, neighborhood attitudes, number of other rentals on the block) with a hard cap at 3% of the housing in any defined neighborhood, maximum one unit per landlord, and preference for locally-based landlords over out-of-area speculative investors.
 Where the legality of any rule is in question, as in most of the above proposals, Rich would allow it to be resolved in court.
 It's time to move on, bring a black market out of hiding, and give some reassurance and peace to neighborhoods forced onto opposite sides of this.